-The Dead Sea -Med Canal Project which was first proposed by William Allen in 1855 in an overview called 'The Dead Sea – A new route to India'.
-Allen as well as Theodor Herzl in his 1902 novel "Altneuland" mentions: " their electricity produced by canal-borne water plunging from the Mediterranean to the Dead Sea," should be a cornerstone of a comprehensive peace plan.
+The Dead Sea -Med Canal Project was first proposed by William Allen in 1855 in an overview called 'The Dead Sea – A new route to India'.

 The Dead Sea -Med Canal Project is a proposed project to dig a canal starting at the Israeli town of Ashdod from the Mediterranean Sea to the Dead Sea, to take advantage of the more than 400-metre difference in water level between the two seas.
-Water from the Mediterranean Sea will be led through a tunnel and to a “green” hydroelectric power project which than can produce hundreds if not thousands of megawatts of clean and renewable electric energy.
-The value of such electric energy will be maximized by power generation during peak demand times.
-The excess electric power could be sold into the existing electrical grids to pay the cost of the Project.
+Water from the Mediterranean Sea will be fed through a tunnel and to a “green” hydroelectric power project which than can produce hundreds if not thousands of megawatts of clean and renewable electric energy.

 There is a proposal, that in the construction of the Dead Sea -Med Canal Project, that an artificial storage reservoir for the flow from the tunnel, will be stored in this reservoir to be called “Shalom (Salaam/Peace) Lake”.